 Cervical dysplasia is an abnormal change in the cells of the cervix in the uterus.
 Early changes, called low-grade lesions by doctors, may persist and develop into high-grade lesions that can lead to cervical cancer.
-Mildly abnormal cervical cells will most of the time clear up on their own.
+Mildly abnormal cervical cells will usually clear up on their own.
 Both cervical dysplasia and cervical cancer can be best treated effectively when they are caught early.
 A sexually transmitted virus called HPV (human papillomavirus) causes most cervical dysplasia and all cervical cancers.
-In women who are HIV positive, cervical dysplasia is common.
-However, among HIV positive women living in high-income countries who get regular gynecologic monitoring and care, cervical cancer is not common.
+Cervical dysplasia is common in HIV-positive people who have a cervix.
+However, among HIV-positive people living in high-income countries who get regular gynecological monitoring and care, cervical cancer is not common.

 Dysplasia and cancer of the cervix

 The cervix is the opening of the uterus (womb) that leads into the vagina.
 The cervix can be felt with the tip of a finger inside the vagina.